1. Fintech Market

 If a fintech provider carries out its business in a regulated area, its field of activity must be limited to that area.
 In this respect, unregulated services cannot be provided by the same fintech provider.

 2.13 Impact of AML Rules

-According to the Regulation on the Amendment of the Regulation on the Measures for Prevention of Laundering Proceeds of Crime and Terrorist Financing, crypto-asset service providers, payment and electronic money institutions, and debit and credit card issuance institutions are considered as obligated parties to comply with AML rules.
+According to the Regulation on the Amendment of the Regulation on the Measures for Prevention of Laundering Proceeds of Crime and Terrorist Financing, effective as of 1 May 2021, published in the Official Gazette No 31471 of that same date, crypto-asset service providers, payment and electronic money institutions, and debit and credit card issuance institutions are considered as parties obligated to comply with AML rules.
 Fintech companies that are in this scope must comply with AML rules, including identification obligation and suspicious transaction reporting.

 The identification obligation applies:

 - regardless of the amount in a permanent business relationship establishment;